Our data, powered by FarOut: Download the #1 app for paddling the Pacuare River

-Pacuare River Rafting
+Pacuare River Rafting Guide

 The Pacuare River is what made rafting famous in Costa Rica.
-Beautiful, cascading waterfalls, too many rapids to count, a jungle setting, and year round access make it an idyllic spot.
+Beautiful, cascading waterfalls, too many rapids to count, a jungle setting, and year-round access make it an idyllic spot.
 The Pacuare is segmented out by the Upper Upper, the Upper, and the Lower Pacuare.
 Our guidebook covers the Lower Pacuare which is the commercially rafted section.
 The other two are popular with kayakers looking for Class V fun.

-Pacuare River Map & Guide
+Pacuare River Shuttle